 The Company has implemented and maintains systems and processes to avoid complicity in human trafficking and slavery related to our operations and those of our affiliates and subsidiaries, as well as any such activity occurring within our supply chains or the supply chains of our affiliates.

-The Code also specifically provides that a failure by any employee to comply with laws or regulations governing the Company's business or the Code may result in disciplinary action, termination, and if warranted, legal proceedings.
-The Code also provides for channels to be utilized in case of any violations including the Company's Human Resources, Audit and Legal Departments.
-To further encourage compliance and the reporting of violations, the Company maintains an Integrity Helpline and an Integrity Website.
-No reprisals are made with respect to reported matters, and reports may be made anonymously.
-All reports are regularly reviewed by a senior compliance official with the Audit Committee of the Company's Board of Directors.
-We have not received any reports with respect to our businesses regarding Slavery or Human Trafficking.
+The Code also specifically provides that a failure by any employee to comply with laws or regulations governing the Company's business or the Code may result in disciplinary action, termination, and if warranted, legal proceedings, and provides for communication channels to be utilized in case of any violations.
+To further encourage compliance and the reporting of violations, the Company maintains an Integrity Helpline (reporting system) and website, available to employees as well as Customers, suppliers and all other business partners of STERIS.
+A strict anti-retaliation policy is followed, and reports may be made anonymously.
+All reports are promptly addressed by the Company's ethics committee and reviewed each quarter by the Compliance Committee of STERIS plc's Board of Directors.
+STERIS has not received any reports with respect to our businesses regarding human trafficking or slavery.

-The Company will not work with any organization which we find to be knowingly involved with Slavery or Human Trafficking.
-We encourage anyone, including employees, contractors, suppliers and clients, to report in good faith any issues or concerns regarding Slavery or Human Trafficking.
+The Company will not work with any organization it finds to be knowingly involved with human trafficking or slavery.
+STERIS encourages everyone, including employees, contractors and suppliers, to report in good faith any issues or concerns regarding human trafficking or slavery.

-The Company Directors and Senior Management shall be responsible for ensuring that the activities of the Company and its subsidiaries comply with the Act.
-To this end, the Company will provide adequate resources, training and investment to ensure its successful application.
+The STERIS plc Directors and Senior Management are responsible for ensuring that the activities of the Company continue to comply with applicable human trafficking and slavery laws.
+To this end, STERIS will continue to provide adequate resources, the commitment of its employees, training, and investment to ensure compliance.

 President, CEO and Director